alexeilebedev/openacr/README.md

 ### Platform Short List

-Support for g++ 8.x, clang, other Linux distributions, FreeBSD, Windows (Cygwin) and Darwin is very must desired, so if you'd like to help, please contact alexei@lebe.dev
+Support FreeBSD and Windows (Cygwin) is very must desired, so if you'd like to help, please send pull requests.

 ### Editor configuration files